szilard/GBM-multicore/README.md

 ![](single_socket/fig-norm3_1core-1.png)

 The scaling as a function of number of cores is worse than linear (as expected).
-For example lightgbm on 10M record:
+For example lightgbm on 10M records:

 n_cores | speed
 --------|----------